 All of the mixtures that represent bridge decks and pavements have been completed at OSU and then shipped to Purdue/Oregon State for testing.
 Mixtures with different amounts of superplasticizers and air entraining agents have been investigated.
-Over 100 mixtures have been investigated.
-Currently around 50 more mixes are being completed to look at the impact of w/cm on the freeze thaw performance.
-These samples should be finished in about a month and then sent to Oregon State.
+Over 150 mixtures have been investigated.
+These samples have been sent to Oregon State for testing and are being tested for ASTM C 666 performance at Oklahoma State.

 Concrete repair materials have been investigated with the SAM.
 The SAM number shows good correlation with the ASTM C 666 durability factor for all materials tested except for alkali activated cements.
 These materials use very little water and instead use a chemical activator.
 The chemical activator likely changes the solubility of the air in the solution.
 This probably explains why the SAM test does not work with these materials.
-The polishing is close to being finished for the hardened air void samples and the analysis of the data will begin.
+These results are complete and the results will be presented in the summary report for Phase I.

 The SAM test has also been used to look at some repair grouts and concrete with microspheres.
 The preliminary results did not show a good correlation between SAM number and microspheres but only two tests were completed.
 More work is needed on this topic and so it has been put on hold.
+Results will be presented in Phase II of the project.